microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Send-MgUserChatActivityNotification.md

 	)
 }

-Send-MgChatActivityNotification -ChatId $chatId -BodyParameter $params
+Send-MgBetaChatActivityNotification -ChatId $chatId -BodyParameter $params
 ```

-This example shows how to use the Send-MgUserChatActivityNotification Cmdlet.
+This example shows how to use the Send-MgBetaUserChatActivityNotification Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).